theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 >
 > *   Access and read help files for `bash` programs and use help files to identify useful command options.
 >
-> *   Demonstrate the use of tab completion, and explain its advantages.
+> *   Demonstrate the use of tab completion and explain its advantages.
 >

-What is a shell and why should I care?
+What is a shell, and why should I care?
 --------------------------------------

 A _shell_ is a computer program that presents a command line interface, which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIS) with a mouse/keyboard/touchscreen combination.

 There are many reasons to learn about the shell:

-*   Bioinformatics team can only be used through command line, or have more features compared to the GUI.
+*   Many bioinformatics tools are only accessible through the command line, or have more features available via CLI than GUI.
-*   Used for boring, repetitive tasks.
+*   Useful for automating repetitive tasks.
 *   Ensures error-free output.
 *   More reproducible output.
-*   Large amount of computational power and memory space is better.
+*   Allows access to greater computational power and memory resources.

-In this lesson you will learn how to use the command line interface to move around in your file system.
+In this lesson, you will learn how to use the command line interface to move around your file system.

 **What is the difference between Unix, Linux and Shell?**
-Simply, Bash is a specific shell program used to interact with the operating system.
+Bash is a specific shell program that interacts with the operating system.
 Shell refers to a broader category of command interpreters.
 Linux is an open-source operating system that uses a shell like Bash.
-Unix is a family of operating systems that share similar design principles, including the use of a shell-based command-line interface.
+Unix is a family of operating systems that share similar design principles, including using a shell-based command-line interface.
 Bash is commonly used as the default shell in Linux and Unix systems.

 How to access the shell
 -----------------------

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
 The Terminal is a window into which we will type commands.
-If you’re using Windows, you’ll need to download a separate program to access the shell.
-More details on how to set this up can be found in the first tutorial.
+If you’re using Windows, you must download a separate program to access the shell.
+More details on how to set this up can be found in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI/).

-To save time, we are going to be working on a remote server where all the necessary data and software available.
-When we say a ‘remote sever’, we are talking about a computer that is not the one you are working on right now.
-This is NCI GADI where the login instructions are found in the first tutorial.
+To save time, we will be working on a remote server where all the necessary data and software are available.
+When we say a ‘remote server’, we are talking about a computer that is not the one you are working on right now.
+This is NCI GADI, where the login instructions are in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI/).

     ssh –o ServerAliveInterval=60 [your_userID]@gadi.nci.org.au

 Clear Screen
 -------------

 This provides a lot of information about the remote server that you’re logging into.
-We’re not going to use most of this information for our workshop, so you can clear your screen using the `clear` command.
+We’re not use most of this information for our workshop, so you can clear your screen using the `clear` command.

 Type the word `clear` into the terminal and press the `Enter` key.

     $ clear

-This will scroll your screen down to give you a fresh screen and will make it easier to read.
+This will scroll your screen down to give you a fresh screen and make it easier to read.
 You haven’t lost any of the information on your screen.
-If you scroll up, you can see everything that has been output to your screen up until this point.
+If you scroll up, you can see everything that has been output to your screen until now.

 > Tip
 > ---